-There are mortgage lenders prepared to consider your application for a mortgage – even against your background of past bankruptcy or other bad credit – so you may find that you are eligible for the full range of mortgage products.
+There are mortgage lenders prepared to consider your application for a mortgage – even against your background of a past bankruptcy or other bad credit – so you may find that you are eligible for the full range of mortgage products.

-Though the terms may be more restrictive than for those with healthier credit scores, you may still qualify for the main types of residential mortgage, buy to let mortgage, or remortgages.
+Though the terms may be more restrictive than for those with healthier credit scores, you may still qualify for the main types of residential mortgage, buy to let mortgage or remortgages.

 Although it is typically regarded as a matter of last resort and carries serious financial consequences, bankruptcy has the distinct advantage of acting to clear all your past debts and wipes your slate clean of records of late payment, County Court judgments (CCJs), or Debt Management Plans.

 Theoretically, therefore, bankruptcy has given you the opportunity to effectively reset your bad credit issues and start a new credit file.